Options vs. cash

 Another commonly stated reason is that, if you give people options, they’ll work harder because they’ll do well when the company does well.
 This was the reason that was given most vehemently (“you shouldn’t trust someone who’s only interested in a paycheck”, etc.)

 However, as far as I can tell, paying people in options almost totally decouples job performance and compensation.
-If you look at companies that have made a lot of people rich, like Microsoft, Google, and Facebook, almost none of the employees who became rich had an instrumental role in the company’s success.
+If you look at companies that have made a lot of people rich, like Microsoft, Google, Apple, and Facebook, almost none of the employees who became rich had an instrumental role in the company’s success.
 Google and Microsoft each made thousands of people rich, but the vast majority of those folks just happened to be in the right place at the right time and could have just as easily taken a different job where they didn’t get rich.
 Conversely, the vast majority of startup option packages end up being worth little to nothing, but nearly none of the employees whose options end up being worthless were instrumental in causing their options to become worthless.

 If options are a large fraction of compensation, choosing a company that’s going to be successful is much more important than working hard.
 For reference, Microsoft is estimated to have created roughly